google-deepmind/torax/docs/citing.rst

 Citing TORAX
 ############

-A TORAX paper is available on arXiv.
+A TORAX paper is `available on arXiv <https://arxiv.org/abs/2406.06718>`_.
 Cite this paper to cite TORAX:

 .. code-block:: text